aryeshuacheng/gdd/README.md

 # The Future #

 My present vision for our web application is to effectively establish a unified portal that can be utilized by different organizations.
 Each organization will only be able to see proposals from within their organization.
-Furthermore, I would propose a WSYIWYG editor to that proposals can be "tuned" under human discretion.
+Furthermore, I would propose a WSYIWYG editor so that proposals can be "tuned" under human discretion.
 Templates is another valuable feature that allows end users to specify how they want OpenAI responses formatted visually.

 # The Rails Justification #